435-590-9498

 Make & Model: Televue NP101

-Design / Mount: Apochromatic refractor on CG-5 goto equatorial mount
+Design / Mount: Apochromatic refractor on CG-5 go-to equatorial mount

 Aperture: